chrismhl/sift_ml_inversion/README.md

 Example of resulting plots shown below,
 ![dart](/images/ml_inv_run1267.png)

-To plot the comparison of the results at the forecast points run including the scatter plot,
+To plot the comparison of the results at the forecast points run including the scatter plot (one is made for each dataset),
 ```
 python plot_forecast_sift.py
 ```